 Welcome to my site, I'm called Jules to everyone who knows me, although my real name is Julian Moorhouse.

 What is this site about?
-The aim of my site is allow me to show off some of my projects and allow me to add blog posts about development topics that interest me.
-Although my day job is a .Net full stack web developer, over the years I have developed several personal projects.
+The aim of my site is to allow me to show off some of my projects and allow me to add blog posts about development topics that interest me.
+Over the years I have developed several projects.
 More recently I've opened sourced some of these projects on GitHub.

-Please see my Projects page for my all my apps in the iOS app store and some older projects.
+Please see my Projects page for all apps in the iOS app store and some older projects.

 From the projects page you will also see links to my project mini-sites.

 As mentioned, for my older projects, you can also checkout my Github repositories, that I have recently made open source.